List of Bungo Stray Dogs characters: Osamu Dazai

 Named after Osamu Dazai.
 Belonged by Armed Detective Agency.
 A feared former executive of the Port Mafia, now working with the Agency.
 He takes Atsushi under his wing, which is the primary reason Akutagawa resents Atsushi, as Dazai had abused and later abandoned Akutagawa as his "mentor" when he left the Port Mafia.
-He is referred to as a crazy "suicide maniac," most notably by his partner, Kunikida, due to his constant suicide attempts, contemplations of a peaceful death, and his obsession with double suicide.
+He is referred to as a "suicide maniac," most notably by Kunikida, due to his constant suicide attempts, contemplations of a peaceful death, and his obsession with double suicide.
 Despite his carefree, relaxed demeanor he is also extremely cunning, intelligent, skilled, and brutal.
 His ability, No Longer Human (人間失格, Ningen Shikkaku), allows him to nullify any ability he comes into physical contact with.
-This includes skill users and objects that are formed by skills (for example, he is immune to items created by Kunikida's ability), the latter of which was confirmed in the light novel Osamu Dazai's Entrance Exam (文豪ストレイドッグス 太宰治の入社試験, Bungō Sutorei Doggusu: Dazai Osamu no Nyūsha Shiken).
+This includes skill users and objects that are formed by skills (for example, he dissolves items created by Kunikida's ability), the latter of which was confirmed in the light novel Osamu Dazai's Entrance Exam (文豪ストレイドッグス 太宰治の入社試験, Bungō Sutorei Doggusu: Dazai Osamu no Nyūsha Shiken).
 He spends his free time listening to music and annoying Chūya.